loganathan-sekaran/ebrain/docs/README.md

 ## Quick Start

+1. **New to the project?** Start with [00-getting-started.md](00-getting-started.md) for your first week checklist
-1. Review the [feasibility analysis](01-feasibility-analysis.md) to understand the project scope
+2. Review the [feasibility analysis](01-feasibility-analysis.md) to understand the project scope
-2. Study the [architecture design](02-architecture.md) for technical details
+3. Study the [architecture design](02-architecture.md) for technical details
+4. Read the [development strategy](05-development-strategy.md) to understand implementation vs training approach
-3. Follow the [implementation roadmap](04-implementation-roadmap.md) for development phases
+5. Follow the [implementation roadmap](04-implementation-roadmap.md) for development phases

 ## Contributing